ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/matrix-timeseries.md

 In this example we will define a heatmap that:

-- Uses custom buckets defined in the definition
+- uses custom bucketing, defined in the definition
-- Uses custom colours defined in the definition
+- uses custom colours defined in the definition
 - selects the dataset rows that show the total count of finds for each day
 - represent that as a matrix chart that show daily finds over 3 months